UO-CIS211/UO-CIS211.github.io/chapters/appendix_internals.md

 When you add two large integers, Python may actually execute a loop to add up corresponding parts!

-While the standard integer representation in all modern computers I am aware of uses 2s complement representation for negative numbers, Python uses sign and magnitude representation.
-This complicates every operation, although the interpreter uses some clever tricks to make arithmetic on small numbers reasonably efficient.

 Because the `int` class really is a class, it has methods like any other class.
 When we add `int` objects, we call the `__add__` method just like we would if we were adding strings